What is rifampin?

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Rifampin may affect the way other medicines or products work, and other medicines or products may affect how rifampin works.
 Ask your health care provider if there are interactions between rifampin and the other medicines you take.

 Ask your health care provider about possible side effects from rifampin.
 Your health care provider will tell you what to do if you have side effects.

 Take rifampin according to your health care provider’s instructions.
 Your health care provider will tell you how much rifampin to take and when to take it.
 Before you start rifampin and each time you get a refill, read any printed information that comes with your medicine.

 - Store rifampin capsules at room temperature, 68°F to 77°F (20°C to 25°C).
 Store the capsules in a dry place and avoid excessive heat.
 Keep the bottle tightly closed.

-- Safely throw away rifampin that is no longer needed or expired (out of date).
+- Throw away rifampin that is no longer needed or expired (out of date).
 Follow FDA’s guidelines on how to safely dispose of unused medicine.

 - Keep rifampin and all medicines out of reach of children.